ericksonaspa/Deploy-Python-program-to-the-EC2-instance-and-connect-it-to-RDS-MySQL-database/README.md

 ![image](https://github.com/ericksonaspa/Deploy-Python-program-to-the-EC2-instance-and-connect-it-to-RDS-MySQL-database/assets/77118362/5667be8b-0506-477e-af1c-5cc68fbbb442)

-### Connect to your instance and clone the Python program
+### Launch your instance, connect to your database and create a table

 1. Go back to the EC2 console, and click **Connect**.